nobuteshima/docs/docs/commands-legacy/check-log-file.md

 **Note:** Since the rollback function is relatively powerful, it is recommended that access to the CHECK LOG FILE command be restricted to the database administrators.

 This command can only be used in the context of single-user applications.
-More particularly, it allows access to the rollback function from 4D Volume Desktop applications (applications with no Design mode).
+More particularly, it allows access to the rollback function from 4D OEM Desktop applications (applications with no Design mode).
 If it is called within a client/server application, the command has no effect and the error 1421 is returned.

 #### Error Handling